-Installed and portable radiation dose rate meters
+Installed and portable radiation dose rate monitors

 9.5.
 For both installed and portable dose rate monitors, the detector probes and detector windows should be carefully selected to suit the type of radiation being emitted (e.g. photon, beta or neutron).
-Under production conditions in the hot cell it is possible to measure beta emitting products at the outlet of the hot cell after the end of the technology process.
+Under production conditions in the hot cell it is possible to measure dose rates of beta emitting products at the outlet of the hot cell after the end of the technology process.
 It is not often practicable to measure beta radiation inside the hot cell because of the presence of mixed gamma and beta radiation.
 Depending on the activities in the radioisotope production facility, a range of radiation detectors may be necessary.

 9.6.
-Fixed or installed dose rate meters are normally referred to as area monitors.
+Fixed or installed dose rate monitors are normally referred to as area monitors.
 Area monitors serve as an important safety feature to ensure the safety of workers in the workplace.
 Alarms should be used to alert workers to an elevated radiation dose rate.
 Both audible and visual alarm signals should be provided to warn personnel of an abnormal situation in the monitored area.
 The number and location of area monitors should be determined based upon the safety assessment.
-Locations for area monitors can include:
+Locations for area monitors can include the following:

-- (a) Door openings from hot cells, cyclotron or linear accelerator bunkers and caves, with a probe inside the enclosure interlocked to the door control; - (b) Locations where maintenance activities may inadvertently cause elevated dose rates, for example at the front of around hot cells, the shielding covering around filters filtration, the ventilation system room, the quality control room and the the waste expedition radioisotope dispatch room.
+- (a) Door openings from hot cells or from cyclotron or linear accelerator bunkers and caves, with a probe inside the enclosure interlocked to the door control; - (b) Locations where maintenance activities may inadvertently cause elevated dose rates, for example around hot cells, the shielding around filters, the ventilation system room, the quality control room and the radioisotope dispatch room.

 9.7.
-An important consideration in determining the location and alarm pre-sets for area monitors is the avoidance of nuisance alarms.
-In a radioisotope production facility, packages and raw materials are in movement throughout the site, so it is important to have area monitors set not to alarm due to such routine processes.
+An important consideration in determining the location and preset alarm levels for area monitors is the avoidance of nuisance alarms.
+In a radioisotope production facility, packages and raw materials are in movement throughout the site, so it is important to have area monitors set not to alarm as a result of such routine processes.
 Routine operational verifications should be preceded by a verbal alert that testing is happening.

 9.8.
-Persons carrying out work in radioisotope production facilities should be equipped with adequate radiation detection equipment.
+Persons performing work in radioisotope production facilities should be equipped with adequate radiation detection equipment.
 The operating organization should ensure the availability of the required number of portable detectors in good condition.
-Such portable detectors might include different dose rate meters, for example:
+Such portable detectors might include different dose rate monitors, for example: